buggyrace/buggy-race-about/docs/races/replaying.md

-To make it easier for you to replay a race before you commit to uploading it (for example, if you're testing or experimenting), the race server has a mechanism for uploading _any_ race file and immediately launcing the race player to view (play) it.
+To make it easier for you to replay a race before you commit to uploading it (for example, if you're testing or experimenting), the race server has a mechanism for uploading _any_ race file and immediately launching the race player to view (play) it.
 Nothing is written to the database: this is just a convenient way of serving the race file without CORS problems (because the file is, for the duration, hosted on the same server as the race player).